doorcloud/next-js/README.md

-# Launching a NextJS (JavaScript) Application with Docker
+# Launching a Next JS (JavaScript) Application with Docker

 This guide explains how to set up and launch a Next JS (JavaScript) application using Docker.